locationtech/geomesa/geomesa-tools/README.md

 `--lat` The optional name of the latitude field.
 This field is not required for ingesting WKT geometries.

-`--skip-header` The optional flag to skip the first line of the file, typically where the header is located.
-If not present Ingest will attempt to ingest starting from the first line.
-*Note* the header is not parsed by Ingest, and will likely fail if a header exists in the file and this flag is not called.

-`--file` The file path to the csv file or tsv file being ingested.
+`--file` The file path or hdfs path to the csv file or tsv file being ingested.

 ### list
 To list the features on a specified catalog table, use the `list` command.